 An administration official said the housing initiative will help homeowners with little or no equity in their homes refinance by cutting the cost of doing so and removing caps for deeply underwater borrowers.
 The new rules apply to homeowners with federally guaranteed mortgages who are current on their payments.

-With the president's jobs bill struggling in Congress, the White House is refocusing its efforts on steps Obama can take to address the nation's economic woes without getting lawmakers' approval.
+With the president's jobs bill struggling in Congress, the is refocusing its efforts on steps Obama can take to address the nation's economic woes without getting lawmakers' approval.
 During his three-day trip to the West Coast this week, Obama will use a new catchphrase to try to push Republicans into action: "We can't wait."

 It's his latest in a string of slogans aimed at placing blame on Republicans for lack of action on the economy.